 Stroll along the prom from the Town Hall to Cobbold’s Point to admire the wonderful array of Edwardian seaside architecture.
 You certainly can’t miss the splendid Harvest House on the cliff tops or South Beach Mansion where members of the German Royal Family stayed for their holidays in 1891.
 Along the way stop off to explore the award-winning Seafront Gardens, then continue to the stylish beachfront Fludyers Hotel for a succulent steak with chips.

 Enjoy a winter wander at The Grove, one of the few remaining areas of mature woodland on the Felixstowe peninsula.
 It was planted around the early 1800's.
 Explore the winding paths of frost covered trees, crunching leaves and frozen pools of water; then take a short hop to visit the charming village atmosphere of Old Felixstowe with its 14th C. church.
-Eat, drink and be merry at The White Horse... with a plate of lamb rump infused with garlic and thyme.
+Eat, drink and be merry at The White Horse... with the 'Pie of the Day', veg and gravy.

 Bargains and Bites

 Bring your shopping bags for a retail and foodie lovers treat in Felixstowe.
 Start by raising your energy levels with a cuppa and yummy home-made cake at the Blue & Berry Cafè, then check out the winter sales along Hamilton Road, home to boutiques, independent shops and high street brands.
 Rest your feet (and bags) at the wonderful Orwell Hotel - have a bite or two with their special lunch offers available in The Buttery with its real warming log fire.